drcjar/retractshons/README.md

 when we have the pages we process them using our ipython notebook

 @thatdavidmiller wrote the functions in the ipython notebook.
 I wrote the pandas codes and wonky regex

+you can see the ipython notebook here http://nbviewer.ipython.org/github/drcjar/retractshons/blob/master/retractshons.ipynb